AdobeDocs/commerce-testing/src/pages/functional-testing-framework/two-factor-authentication.md

 ---
 title: Two-factor authentication | Commerce Testing
 description: Learn how to use the Functional Testing Framework with two-factor authentication for Adobe Commerce and Magento Open Source projects.
+keywords:
+  - Security
+  - Tools
 ---

 # Configuring two-factor authentication (2FA)